 hierarchical = false

-The hierarchical attribute is necessary for labels and for x.
+The hierarchical attribute is necessary for labels and to maintain items linearly.

 capability_type = post